jordanbardwell/EndpointLocalAdministrator/README.md

 - Add user temporarily as a local administrator
 - Remove user from local administrator

+### Temporary Local Administrators
+When assigning a temporary local administrator, the job goes into a sleeping state once the user has been added.
+A flow runs every 4 hours in the background to compare the date the granted date vs the ending date you selected.
+Once it has been reached, the job will move to a removing permissions state and remove the user from local administrator.

 ### Job Overview
 View the status of a job.